 Learn more about hydrogen and fuel cells from the Fuel Cell Technologies Office.

 Hydrogen as an Alternative Fuel

 California is leading the nation in funding and building hydrogen fueling stations for FCEVs.
-At the end of 2016, there were 25 retail hydrogen stations open to the public in California and 22 more in various stages of construction or planning.
-Additionally, the California Energy Commission released a Notice of Proposed Awards (NOPA) on February 17, 2017 in the amount of $33 million to develop 16 more retail hydrogen stations.
+As of mid-2018, there were 35 retail hydrogen stations open to the public in California and 22 more in various stages of construction or planning.
 California continues to provide funding for building the infrastructure, with the Energy Commission having authorization to allocate up to $20 million per year through 2024 until there are at least 100 operational stations.
 In addition, 12 retail stations are planned for the northeastern states, and some of these should be open by the end of 2018.
-Non-retail stations in California and throughout the country serving FCEVs, including buses, for research or demonstration purposes.
+Non-retail stations in California and throughout the country also continue serving FCEVs, including buses, for research or demonstration purposes.
 Also, multiple distribution centers across the country dispense hydrogen to material-handling vehicles in their normal operations.
-Vehicle manufacturers are also beginning to offer FCEVs to consumers who live in regions where hydrogen stations exist.
-By the end of 2017, there are expected to be more than 50 public hydrogen stations available nationwide.
+Vehicle manufacturers are only offering FCEVs to consumers who live in regions where hydrogen stations exist.
 Find hydrogen fueling stations across the U.S.